 For more on my take see:

-Sir Martin Sorrell (Founder and CEO of WPP), Kevin Ellis (UK Chair of PwC) and I debated Davos themes and the future of long-term investing on the BBC Today programme (from 16.00 mins to 27.30 mins)
+Sir Martin Sorrell (Founder and CEO of WPP), Kevin Ellis (UK Chair of PwC) and I debated Davos themes and the future of long-term investing on the BBC Today program (from 16.00 mins to 27.30 mins)

 Tom Keene, Francine Lacqua and I debated Globalisation and Finance into Davos on Bloomberg: Van Steenis: Globalization Going From Growth to Walls - and Van Steenis: Banks Can’t Cut Their Way to Greatness.